Skip to content

 Pipeline Architecture and KDE Validation Requirements

-Validation must occur synchronously at the ingestion boundary.
+For a receiving event, the FDA requires precise capture of the traceability lot code, a full product description, quantity and unit of measure, the date and time the food was received, location descriptions for both the immediate previous source and the receiver, and the reference document type and number.
 Rejecting non-compliant payloads early prevents downstream corruption of the traceability graph and eliminates costly post-ingestion reconciliation.
-The KDE Field Mapping Guide provides the exact field-level constraints, data types, and allowable enumerations required for FDA submission readiness.
-Implementing these constraints programmatically ensures that every persisted record meets the 24-hour response SLA without manual remediation.
+The KDE Field Mapping Guide codifies the exact field-level constraints, data types, and allowable enumerations required for FDA submission readiness; the pipeline here enforces that contract programmatically so that every persisted record meets the 24-hour response window without manual remediation.

 Production-Ready Python Implementation